 We use mobile devices more and more every year.
 Think about how many emails you receive on your phone.
 Quite a lot, right?
 Nothing is more frustrating than a message that doesn’t fit your smartphone’s format.
 If your email survey looks like a victim of a head-on collision with a truck, no one will complete it.

 The solution is simple here.
-Optimize your email templates for mobile, preview, and test them before sending them to your respondent’s base.
+Optimize your email templates for mobile, preview, and A/B test email subject lines and content before sending them to your respondent’s base.

 Make It Easy to Complete